tlswg/tls-record-limit/draft-thomson-tls-record-limit.md

 An extension to Transport Layer Security (TLS) is defined that allows endpoints to negotiate the maximum size of protected records that each will send the other.

+This replaces the maximum fragment length extension defined in RFC 6066.

 --- middle

 # Introduction